slonofanya/thm-task-manager/README.md

 - API Routes and proxy server
 - Automatic Code Reloading

+## Form management

+To manage the form state I use the [react-hook-form.com](https://react-hook-form.com).
+It is lightweight library to help a lot in implementing the forms.
+As option we could use the [Formik](https://formik.org)

 ## Server (API)

 For server I used the [express](https://expressjs.com/) and [typeorm](https://typeorm.io/)